ZIFODS/Python-Training-Guidelines/README.md

 ### 2.4 Map, Reduce, and Lambda functions

+Map, Reduce, and Lambda functions are functional components in Python that are used to perform operations on lists.
+In this section, we will link to resources that cover these concepts.

 :gift_heart: :movie_camera: [Lambda in Python - Advanced Python 08 - Programming Tutorial - Map Filter Reduce](https://www.youtube.com/watch?v=D2TJ9wvSP94)

 :gift_heart: :movie_camera: [Intermediate Python Programming Course](https://www.youtube.com/watch?v=HGOBQPFzWKo); this video covers multiple intermediate python concepts that are applicable to many topics in this section